 Will I be asked to introduce myself?

 You won’t be singled out during the service.
-If you’re open to it, we will introduce you to people individually during Coffee Hour.
+If you like, we will introduce you to attendees individually during Coffee Hour.

 Will I have to sign anything?

-No. We’ll invite you to sign up for emails, and we’ll invite you to wear a name tag, but you aren’t obligated to do either.
+No. We’ll invite you to sign up to receive email communications, and to wear a name tag during in-person services, but only if you’re comfortable doing so.

 Do I have to donate money or make a pledge?

-During the Sharing of Gifts portion of the service, a basket will be passed.
-Half of the money collected supports the church; half is donated to a charitable cause announced during the service.
+During the Sharing of Gifts portion of in-person services, a basket is passed.
+(While we hold virtual services, we’re accepting online donations and checks.
+At the present time, we donate the full amount of this weekly collection to a charitable cause announced during the service.)
+There is no obligation.
 If you would prefer not to donate, simply pass the basket to the next person.